jgm/gitit/README.markdown

  1. Create a git repository, `wikidata`, and add a default front page.
  2. Create a `static` directory containing the scripts and CSS used by gitit.
+ 3. Create a `template.html` file containing an (HStringTemplate) template for wiki pages.
- 3. Start a web server on port 5001.
+ 4. Start a web server on port 5001.

 Check that it worked:  open a web browser and go to http://localhost:5001.